thienhaole92/opentofu-aws-backend/README.md

 # OpenTofu AWS Backend Module

 A secure OpenTofu module for provisioning an S3 bucket and DynamoDB table to serve as a remote backend for OpenTofu state management.
-This module follows AWS best practices for security, cost optimization, and reliability while providing robust state locking and versioning capabilities.
+This module follows AWS best practices for security, cost optimization, and reliability, providing robust state locking, versioning, and encryption capabilities.

 ## 🚀 Features

-- **Secure State Storage**: S3 bucket with versioning and server-side encryption (SSE-S3) enabled
+- **Secure State Storage**: S3 bucket with versioning and server-side encryption (KMS or AES256) enabled
 - **State Locking**: DynamoDB table for state locking to prevent conflicts
+- **Flexible Encryption**: Optional KMS key for enhanced encryption, with AES256 as the fallback
-- **Security Hardened**: Block public access and enforce encryption at rest
+- **Security Hardened**: Blocks public access, enforces encryption at rest, and requires HTTPS
-- **Cost Optimized**: Lifecycle rules to automatically manage storage costs
+- **Cost Optimized**: Lifecycle rules to manage storage costs automatically
-- **Compliance Ready**: Explicit encryption enforcement for regulatory requirements
+- **Compliance Ready**: Enforces encryption and tagging for regulatory requirements
-- **Flexible Configuration**: Support for multiple environments and projects
+- **Flexible Configuration**: Supports multiple environments, projects, and custom tags
-- **Audit Ready**: Comprehensive versioning and access logging capabilities
+- **Audit Ready**: Comprehensive versioning, access logging, and resource tagging
+- **Prevent Accidental Deletion**: Lifecycle rules prevent accidental deletion of critical resources

 ## 🏗 Architecture